Types Of Agave Plants For The Garden

 Agave Desmettiana (Smooth Agave)

-Agave Desmettiana (Smooth Agave) is a soft smooth ‘people-friendly’ agave.
+Agave Desmettiana (Smooth Agave) is a soft, smooth, ‘people-friendly’ agave.
 Produces clumps of pups from basal offshoots.

 Strong focal or accent plant in desert gardens.
 Excellent for use around patios.
-Plant as single specimens or in groups spaced at 5′ to 6′ feet on center.
+Plant as single specimens or in groups spaced at 5′ to 6′ feet on the center.

-Agave desmetiana variegata, is the variegated form of desmetiana and makes a wonderful potted specimen.
+Agave desmetiana variegata is the variegated form of desmetiana and makes a wonderful potted specimen.

 Agave Geminiflora (Twin Flower Agave)

 Agave Geminiflora (Twin Flower Agave) is also known as the pincushion agave.
-The hundreds of leaves form a whorl of dense, symmetrical, rounded, dense compact rosette..
+The hundreds of leaves form a whorl of dense, symmetrical, rounded, dense, compact rosette.

 Twin Flowered Century plant (geminiflora)Pin